malcolmlett/malcolmlett.github.io/Cooperative-Competitive-Systems.md

 This can be used for useful behaviours such as:
 * Priming - eg: where a Reviewer component is "primed" in past time steps to be biased towards a particular outcome.
+* Action simulation - eg: via primed decision to not execute actions.
 * Distributed Working Memory - eg: inputs from other components is stored into the components local state, for use in subsequent time steps.

 ### Priming